schalela/game-of-pawns/README.md

 KNn....b
 ```

 For the web view run `yarn web`.
-This will start a server in localhost:3000 with a SSR react application displaying the chess board and updating the pieces every 10 seconds:
+This will start a server in localhost:3000 with a SSR react application displaying the chess board and updating the pieces every 10 seconds.
+A deployed version of this application can be found at: https://game-of-pawns-git-master.schalela.now.sh/

 ![Web Screenshot](webscreenshot.png)